topasmc/topas-docs/parameters/geometry/specialized.rst

 Compensator
 ~~~~~~~~~~~

 A compensator is a component that is used to shape the distal edge of a proton beam by placing a varying amount of material in the beam path, usually behind the aperture.
-An example compensator is shown on the right in top and side views.
+An example compensator is shown below in top and side views.
 The compensator consists of a material that is to be placed in the beam to attenuate the beam (usually lexan) and a number of drill holes that were drilled into the compensator.

 .. image:: Compensator_1.png